Itssmepj/Tindog-website/README.md

 # css-Tindog-website
-Made a dating website "Tindog" for Dogs.
+Built a dating website "Tindog" for Dogs.